 While applicants are assured that the information will be used to assure that 'successful' applicants are given the support they need, they are not requiring this information from 'successful' applicants.
 The University requires this information from all applicants and they are explicit they are eliciting this information for the purposes of deciding which of the otherwise qualified applicants will be excluded from selection.
 They do not say whose judgement determines what is or is not 'relevant' but instead threaten that if something is later deemed to have been relevant then it can also be used to exclude otherwise qualified people who have been selected to study in professional practice (including Medical) programmes.
-Applicants are not told that they may be advocaters or facilitators in their own interest (i.e., they are not told that they will be contacted if the University is in the process of making a decision to exclude them) or that they may select who it is that they wish to represent their interest (e.g., a human rights lawyer).
+Applicants are not told that they may be advocaters or facilitators in their own interest (for example, they are not told that they will be contacted if the University is in the process of making a decision to exclude them) or that they may select who it is that they wish to represent their interest (e.g., a lawyer).
 They are very clear that disability is being considered in the context of reason to exclude an otherwise qualifed candidate.
 This is nothing other than discrimination.

-This is a situation where it is perfectly possible to adopt something along the lines of the veil of ignorance by simply not asking candidates about this information prior to candidate selection.
+This is also a situation where it is perfectly possible to adopt something along the lines of the veil of ignorance by simply not asking candidates about this information prior to candidate selection.
 Once candidates have been selected and before they accept an offer of place is the appropriate time to discuss accommodations and the reasonableness or otherwise of requests for accommodations.
 The only grounds the University could have for requesting this information about a candidate prior to selection would be if they were intending to use it to ensure that members of equity groups weren't being unfairly discriminated against by way of their selection algorithms.
-Presently, information about equity groups seems to be requested not for the purposes of increasing representation but rather discriminating against otherwise qualified applicants.
+Presently, information about equity groups seems to be requested not for the purposes of increasing representation but rather discriminating against otherwise qualified applicants, however.
 Or perhaps the idea is to collect data on the equity group status of applicants for several generations in the name of equity and call that an intervention?
 We should ask who profits from that situation.
+It is clearly a situation where people without disability are profiting at the expense of people with disability because they are taking the training places of otherwise qualified candidates who have not been selected solely because they have disability.

-With respect to the police vetting form while it may be understandable to seek information about known offenders (though, again, innocent until proven guilty and applicants should have the opportunity to speak on their behalf before being excluded) applicants are informed the police will be asked for 'information regarding family violence where I was the victim...
-Or witness... primarily [but not restricted to] where the role being vetted takes place in a home environment where exposure to physical or verbal violence could place vulnerable persons at emotional or physical risk.'
-In other words, the University of Otago considers it appropriate to discriminate against people who have had previous experience of victimisation / who have witnessed victimisation.
-It is important that we recognise the use to which 'vulnerable child' labels are intended to be put however many years down the track.
+With respect to the police vetting form while it may be understandable to seek information about known offenders (though, again, innocent until proven guilty and applicants should have the opportunity to speak on their behalf before being excluded) applicants are informed the police will be asked for information regarding family violence where I was the victim...
+Or witness... primarily [but not restricted to] where the role being vetted takes place in a home environment where exposure to physical or verbal violence could place vulnerable persons at emotional or physical risk.

+In other words, the University of Otago considers it appropriate to employ the use of a vetting form that allows them to discriminate against people who have had previous experience of victimisation / who have witnessed victimisation.
+It is important that we recognise the use to which 'vulnerable child' labels may be put however many years down the track.
 We need to ask who profits from excluding these people from a professional career.
+I undertand it is supposed to be for the applicants own good - but it is again a way of excluding otherwise qualified applicants.